l7mp/stunner/README.md

 ### Testing

-We have successfully configured STUNner to route client connections to the `media-plane` service but at the moment there is no backend that would respond.
-Below we will use a simplistic UDP greeter service for testing: every time you send some input, the greeter service will respond with a heartwarming welcome message.
+We have successfully configured STUNner to route client connections to the `media-plane` service but at the moment there is no backend there that would respond.
+Below we use a simplistic UDP greeter service for testing: every time you send some input, the greeter service will respond with a heartwarming welcome message.

 1. Fire up the UDP greeter service.

-   The below manifest spawns the service in the `default` namespace and wraps it in a Kubernetes service called `media-plane` (recall, this is the target service STUNner will route connections to!).
-Note that the type of the `media-plane` service is `ClusterIP`, which means that Kubernetes will not expose the service to the Internet: the only way for clients to obtain a response is via STUNner.
+   The below manifest spawns the service in the `default` namespace and wraps it in a Kubernetes service called `media-plane`.
+Recall, this is the target service STUNner will route connections to.
+Note that the type of the `media-plane` service is `ClusterIP`, which means that Kubernetes will *not* expose it to the Internet: the only way for clients to obtain a response is via STUNner.

    ```console
    kubectl apply -f deploy/manifests/udp-greeter.yaml